renzora/docker/README.md

 wsl
 ```

-The below script will install php, composer, nodeJS, npm and all the renzora project files.
-It will then start the server for you.
+The below script will install php, composer, nodeJS, npm and all the latest renzora project files.
+It will then start the dev server for you.
 ```
 curl -L renzora.net/dev | bash
 ```